-Make sure to only buy products that do not contain harmful levels of Volatile Organic Compounds (VOCs) to support healthy indoor air quality.
+Make sure to only buy products that do not contain volatile organic compounds to support healthy indoor air quality.
 Several products have these features and also use recycled materials to enhance their sustainability credentials.

 Insulation solutions and applications for aged care